-13. The examination will be comprised of a written examination and, at the discretion of the City, and skill and suitability assessment component, provided the latter is conducted by neutral third party evaluators.
+- 13. The examination will be comprised of a written examination and a skill and suitability assessment component, which shall be conducted by neutral third party evaluators. - 14.
+The Parties agree that a promotional examination may occur sooner than every one (1) year if the existing eligibility is being exhausted.